filprager/fintech_project_two/templates_dont delete/shiva_finished_readme.md

 SillyCon

 ## Introduction
-at the inception of fintech project two, the bitcoin and dogecoin prices skyrocketed after Elon Musk's Tweeted about them.Conincidentally,the price of Gamestop was causing trouble in Wallstreet, after reddit users manipulated the stock price of Gamestop.As such, we thought that there is a correlation between the tweets of Elon Musk and the price movement of bitcoin and dogecoin.This is how the idea for the project came about.
+At the inception of fintech project two,the bitcoin and dogecoin prices skyrocketed after Elon Musk's Tweeted about them.Conincidentally,the price of Gamestop was causing trouble in Wallstreet,after reddit users manipulated the stock price of Gamestop.As such,we thought that there is a correlation between the tweets of Elon Musk and the price movement of bitcoin and dogecoin.This is how the idea for the project came about.

 ## Hypothesis